Jocelyn Eide Jocelyn Eide

 Enterprise brand voice rollout

 In 2015, 3M launched its first rebrand in 30 years.
-With operations in 87 countries, 93,000 employees, and roughly 60,000 products, the rollout wasn’t just creative—it was coordination.
-I worked with teams to translate the new brand strategy into usable messaging and modular assets that could hold together internally and externally, while keeping the story anchored to what matters most: science in service of real lives.
+With operations in 87 countries, 93,000 employees, and roughly 60,000 products, the rollout was massive.
+I worked to translate the new brand strategy into usable messaging keeping the story anchored to 3M’s evolved vision: science in service of real lives.

 Creative Content